antfris/experiments.vol1/index.md

 # Concepts

 ### solid notes
-solid notes played through a bit of reverb.
 - [01 chordy accordian](01 chordy accordian.mp3)

 ### sequencing dfam pitches individually
-Each pitch can be sequenced individually.
-There is only one gate input and one filter / vca chain so only one gate pattern can be sequenced.
 - [02 plucky star drops](02 plucky star drops.mp3)
 - [03 plucky dual arp](03 plucky dual arp.mp3)